peruvianidol/mikeaparicio.com/_src/posts/2023-11-07-using-wordpress-as-a-headless-CMS-for-eleventy.md

 {% endraw %}
 ```

 There's some extra stuff in there specific to this project, but basically in the `pagination` we're specifying where the data is coming from, setting the `size` to 1 to get one category page for each category, and then giving the data an alias so we can reference it elsewhere as `category` instead of `categories.categories`.
-(The data file is called "categories" and then within that JSON data the data lives inside `categories`.)
+(The data file is called "categories" and then within that JSON the data lives inside `categories`.)

-Next we define the URL the category pages, and then in `eleventyComputed` we can assign the page title and description for each category page so we can access those elsewhere.
+Next we define the URL for the category pages, and then in `eleventyComputed` we can assign the page title and description for each category page so we can access those elsewhere.

 Fortunately, the data has a field called `post_count`, which equals the number of posts in a particular category, so we can conditionally show a list of posts in each category: